technicated/swift-evolution/proposals/YYYY-variadic-generics.md

   case someThings(T...)

   // Enum case taking a single tuple - whose shape depends on the Variadic
-  // Generic - as its parameter.
+  // Generic - as its only parameter.
   //
   case other((T...))
 }

 // =============================================================================
 // The compiler shows the concrete types bound to a Variadic Generic inside
-// pointy brackets; the types **are not** flattened into a single list.
-The com-
+// pointy brackets (i.e. "<" and ">"); the types **are not** flattened into a
-// piler is also modified to always show the name of all the generics parameters
+// single list.
+The compiler is also modified to always show the name of all the
-// of a type, regardless of whether they are variadic or not.
+// generics parameters of a type, regardless of whether they are variadic or
+// not.
 // =============================================================================

-struct MixedType<T: N: Numeric, variadic Ss: Sequence> { }
+struct MixedType<T, N: Numeric, variadic Ss: Sequence> { }

 MixedType<String, Int, [Int], [String: Double]>.self
 // MixedType<T: String, N: Int, SS: <[Int], [String: Double]>>.Type = A<T: String, N: Int, Ss: <[Int], [String: Double]>>